projectcalico/calico/master/reference/calicoctl/resources/index.md

 ## Overview of resource YAML file structure

-The calicoctl commands for resource management (create, delete, replace, get) all take YAML files as input.
+The calicoctl commands for resource management (create, apply, delete, replace, get) all take YAML files as input.
 The YAML file may contain a single resource type (e.g. a profile resource), or a list of multiple resource types (e.g. a profile and two hostEndpoint resources).